gettalong/hexapdf/man/man1/hexapdf.1.md

 is that is must be unambiguous.
 So using `f` for the `files` command is sufficient.
 The same is true for long option names and option values.

+Any command that reads and writes a PDF file may do in-place processing of the file.
+This is automatically done if an input file name is the same as the output file name.
+Note that the option `--force` has to be used in this case.

 ### batch